Introduction

 The Board of Management recognises the very serious nature of bullying and the negative impact that it can have on the lives of pupils and is therefore fully committed to the following key principles of best practice in preventing and tackling bullying behaviour:

-• promotes respectful relationships across the school community
+• A positive school culture and climate which promotes respectful relationships across the school community and is welcoming of difference and diversity

-• Effective supervision and monitoring of pupils;
+• Effective supervision and monitoring of pupils

-• Consistent recording, investigation and follow up of bullying behaviour (including use of established intervention strategies)
+• Consistent recording, investigation and follow up of bullying behaviour

-• On-going evaluation of the effectiveness of the anti-bullying policy.
+• On-going evaluation of the effectiveness of this Anti-Bullying Policy.

 Definition and Types of Bullying

-In the context of these procedures, bullying is defined as unwanted negative behaviour, verbal, psychological or physical conducted by an individual or group against another person (or persons) which is repeated over time.
+In the context of these procedures, bullying is defined as unwanted negative behaviour (verbal, psychological or physical) conducted by an individual or group against another person (or persons) which is repeated over time.

-Isolated or once-off incidents of intentional negative behaviour including a once-off offensive or hurtful text message or other private messaging do not fall within this definition of bullying and should be dealt with, as appropriate, in accordance with the school’s Code of Behaviour.
+Isolated or once-off incidents of intentional negative behaviour do not fall within this definition of bullying and should be dealt with in accordance with the school’s Code of Behaviour.
+However, a once-off offensive or hurtful message or image posted on any social media forum where it may be viewed and shared by other people may be regarded as bullying behaviour.

-This policy applies to activities and events that take place:
+This policy applies to activities and events that take place…

 • During school time (including break times)